 Understanding how caffeine in coffee impacts anxiety involves examining its stimulant properties and physiological effects on the body.
 Anxiety triggers can be amplified by caffeine due to its ability to increase heart rate and mimic symptoms of anxiety.

-Coping mechanisms are essential for individuals sensitive to caffeine-induced anxiety.
-Caffeine metabolism varies among individuals, with genetic predisposition playing a significant role in how caffeine affects anxiety levels.
+Coping mechanisms are essential for individuals sensitive to caffeine-induced anxiety. caffeine metabolism varies among individuals, with genetic predisposition playing a significant role in how caffeine affects anxiety levels.
 Those with variations in genes related to adenosine receptors and caffeine metabolism may be more susceptible to heightened anxiety from coffee consumption.

 Recognizing these factors can aid in developing personalized strategies for managing anxiety triggered by caffeine in coffee.